 Raise Your Voice Clubs

-Raise Your Voice is a club that empowers teens to create a new conversation about mental health through education, leadership development and civic advocacy.
-It is NOT a therapy group or place to get diagnosed; instead, it is an opportunity for students to lead the way in reducing stigma and informing community leaders about youth needs.
-RYV members are trained in basic suicide prevention, plan and lead events on campus, and may participate in community coalition work.
+Raise Your Voice is a club that empowers teens to create a new conversation about mental health through education, leadership development, and civic advocacy.
+It is NOT a therapy group or place to get diagnosed; instead, it is an opportunity for students to lead the way in educating their peers about mental health resources and informing community leaders about youth needs.
+RYV members plan and lead events both on and off campus.
+They are trained in basic suicide prevention and collaborate with the county health department on local initiatives.
 Let your peers and adults hear your concerns and ideas!

 - Empowers young people to speak up and create an open dialogue about mental health